reactive/data-client/docs/api/FetchShape.md

 ## getFetchKey(params: Param): string

 Serializes the params into a globally unique key.
+This is used to index into the `request` table in the normalized cache.

 ## schema: Schema